lmnn/droneQR/README.md

-QR custom logo generator for laptimer.
-A green image background is needed for Betaflight, and a transparent one - for Quicksilver.
+A custom QR logo generator for a laptimer.
+A green image background is needed for [Betaflight](https://betaflight.com/) and a transparent one - for [QUICKSILVER](https://github.com/BossHobby/QUICKSILVER).
+Generate logo and upload it to Your drone using Betaflight or QUICKSILVER configurator.

 Hosted here:
 https://qrwhoop.000webhostapp.com/

 Aternative URL:
 https://www.racer.lt/help/qrwhoop.html

+The app can run locally, just download the code files and open 'index.html' in Your browser!